yers-m/yers_documentation/docs/Literature/hydrocortisone.md

 ---

 ## Formulations and Administration
+* Lowest available dose for a oral tablet
+    * 5  mg in USA
+    * 10 mg in Europe or Canada
 ### Infacort ®
 * <u>Diurnal Ltd</u>
+* immediate-release hydrocortisone
+* Brand name: Alkindi (with four doses: 0.5 mg, 1 mg, 2 mg and 5 mg)
+* Approval for children with adrenal insufficiency from regulatory agencies [[2018_Neumann]](https://doi.org/10.1111/cen.13447)
+    * EMA - 2018
+    * FDA - 2020
 * oral (po)
 * hydrocortisone granules with taste masking
+    * dry granules or mixed with a small amount of soft food
 * analysis in adults with a NCA by [[2015_Whitaker]](https://doi.org/10.1210/jc.2014-4060)
     * does not account for known nonlinearities of cortisol
+* good disease control with normal growth and no increased risk of adrenal crises [[2021_Neumann]](https://doi.org/10.1210/clinem/dgaa626)

 ### Licensed Hydrocortisone tablet
 * <u>Auden Mackenzie Ltd</u>